HSLdevcom/jore4/wiki/data-model.md

 Open questions - timetables
 ===========================

-- should "special days" (e.g. holidays or other days with exceptional traffic) be modelled as plain "higher priorities", as the priorities in routes and lines?
-- if not, is there any other use for priorities?
 - possible timestamp format to allow for >24h times: timestamp + day offset (integer)
 - need to question whether timestamp should include tz information
   - => on one hand, the timestamp is always to be seen as the time at the stop, so tz info is intrinsic